Animex Awards 2020 - CALL FOR ENTRIES!

 All animation styles and techniques are eligible.
 Choose a competition category that suits your work and enter your animation in one category.
 Animex may also consider your entry in more than one award category.

-Work in any category should be a self-contained short animation up to 10 minutes in duration.
+Work in any category should be a self-contained short animation.
+Eligible maximum running time is up to 10 minutes duration.

 The STUDENT categories are open to animations completed by students while studying at a recognised University or Tertiary level film school, including graduation films.
 The STUDENT categories are open to international entries from around the globe.
 Submission can be made by the student or by the animation school.